abbottqwq/finalproject/README.md

 ## about the project
 > before running, remember to **RENAME .env.example to .env**

-> if you want to use the original dataset, download the datasource to /TwitterAnalysis/resources
+> if you want to use the original dataset, download the datasource from Kaggle(url in PPT) to /TwitterAnalysis/resources

-> if you want to init data more than once, make sure to delete the spark-warehouse automatically created in local first

 > if you have any issue with the UI, you can use Postman to test APIs below